streamingfast/streamingfast/CONTRIBUTING.md

 ### Branching Conventions

-Across the dfuse repositories, we follow a fairly consistent convention for branch names:
+Across the StreamingFast repositories, we follow a fairly consistent convention for branch names:

 - **develop** is the development branch.
 All work on the next release happens here so you should generally branch off `develop`.
 Do **not** use this branch for a production site.
 - **master** contains the latest releases.
 This branch may be used in production.
-Do **not** use this branch to work on dfuse's source.
+Do **not** use this branch to work on StreamingFast's source.
 - **feature/something** contains feature branches where collaboration can exist, and is sync (rebased or merges) with `develop` from time to time.
 - **hotfix/something** for hotfixes.